 Julie Gardner understands that clients often come to her during challenging times with complicated matters regarding estates, trusts and guardianship.
 Her analytical approach to case strategy and her open communication style with clients allow her to methodically and meaningfully advise those facing the complexities of estate administration and litigation.

-Julie centers her practice on contested and non-contested estate matters.
+Julie centers her practice on both contested and non-contested estate matters.
 She is well versed in executing all stages of the administration of probate, decedent’s estates, trusts and guardianship estates, as well as other related estate litigation, including disputes concerning wills, trusts, powers of attorney, issues of capacity, undue influence, fraud and forgery.
 She is experienced at delivering effective arguments in the courtroom and achieving successful results for her clients, while steadily advocating for their interests and needs.
-She is skilled in advising clients on the key issues that may arise in the areas of probate and estate planning.
+Julie has honed her skills of case strategy and courtroom advocacy in litigation matters that present a wide variety of issues, primarily in the areas of estates and trusts.
+She is also skilled at advising clients on the key issues that may arise in the areas of estate planning and asset protection.

 She has also been appointed as Guardian Ad Litem and court-appointed counsel by the judges of the Cook County Circuit Court’s Probate Division.

 In 2021, Julie was named to the Illinois Super Lawyers Rising Stars list that is given to only 2.5% of attorneys in the state.
 In 2020 and 2021, she earned the ranking of Emerging Lawyer from Leading Lawyers, which is an honor awarded to less than 2% of all lawyers in Illinois.